jariperttunen/lukeghg/GHG_SCENARIO.md

 - --start: The start year of the scenario inventory
 - --end: The end year of the scenario inventory
 - --GWP: Global warming potential for CH4 and N2O, possible values AR4 (GHG inventory) or AR5 (default)
-- --noformulas: Sum up summary sheets.
-Default: use excel formulas
+- --noformulas: Add up values in summary sheets.
+Default: Not present, generate excel formulas